 Removing the additional chainring at the front makes the bike look sleeker and the bars less cluttered.
 Thanks to the extra-large cogs on the back, you still have plenty of gearing options for all terrains.

 It comes with high-quality Kendra 35mm tires that are great for road and trail.
 The addition of the disk brakes helps you to stay in full control no matter the terrain.
 As has become the norm, the dropped bars are slightly flared, making the bike easy to control and more comfortable to use while you are off the road.

 This is a unique bike at this price due to the high-quality components that have been put on a robust aluminum frame.
 Although it is far from the top of the range in terms of the components or low weight, it is a great all-rounder bike at this price.

-GT Grade Elite Gravel Bike 2021 – CURRENTLY OUT OF STOCK
+GT Grade Elite Gravel Bike 2022 (UNAVAILABLE)

 2021 brings us an upgrade to the already near-perfect entry-level aluminum GT Grade Elite Gravel Bike.
 This bike features a grade alloy frame and carbon forks.
 It has a unique frame design, particularly with a floating seat post, which adds to how sleek it looks.